Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 ### 5.3 Scene Separators

-I have done minor work on scene separators, and otherwise have tested other scene separators recommended on the NAI Discord.
+I have done some research on scene separators, and otherwise have tested other scene separators recommended on the NAI Discord.

 #### **5.3(a) Asterix Separator**